sufyanAbbasi/efflux/README.md

 need to implement this!

 The package has a `GenerateKey()` method which will be used to generate the DNA, and also comes with a public key (MHC Class I).
-We'll store a unique identifier with each type of DNA, then generate the antigen with this identifier.
+We use the `VerifyANSI()` method to determine whether the given antigen is correctly signed.

 ### Adaptive Immune System